On a generalised form of subjective probability: Strength of a distribution function

-This value of $\alpha$ could then be interpreted as a continuous measure of the external strength of the distribution function $G_Y(y)$ relative to both the distribution functions $F_X(x)$ and $H_Z(z)$.
 For instance, a small value of $\alpha$ would indicate that the external strength of the function $G_Y(y)$ is closer to that of the function $F_X(x)$ than to that of the function $H_Z(z)$, while a large value of $\alpha$ would indicate that the external strength of $G_Y(y)$ is closer to that of $H_Z(z)$ than to that of $F_X(x)$.
-However, it will be assumed that this continuous measure of external strength may only be applied in cases where it can not or does not contradict the general definition of external strength, i.e.\ Definition~7.
-To give an example, we can apply Definition~10 to the case considered in Section~\ref{sec7}.
-In particular, it would appear acceptable to assume that the function $F_X(x)$ in this definition could be the prior or posterior distribution function $D(\mu)$ or $D(\mu\,|\,x)$, the function $G_Y(y)$ could be the fiducial distribution function $C(\mu\,|\,x)$, and the function $H_Z(z)$ could be the Bernoulli distribution function $U_Z(z)$ that corresponds to assigning a probability of $\lambda$ to the event of drawing a ball out of an urn containing $k$ distinctly labelled balls that belongs to a given subset of $ \lambda k $ balls ($z=1$), and a probability of $1-\lambda$ to the complement of this event ($z=0$).
-If it is also assumed that the similarity on the left-hand side of equation~(\ref{equ10}) is evaluated by using fiducial reasoning, and the similarity on the right-hand side of this equation is evaluated directly if $F_X(x)$ is taken to be $D(\mu)$, or by using Bayesian reasoning if $F_X(x)$ is taken to be $D(\mu\,|\,x)$, then by using the same type of principles that were explained in Section~\ref{sec7}, it could be argued that $\alpha$ should be equal or close to one, which could be interpreted as meaning that the external strength of $C(\mu\,|\,x)$ is equal to that of $U_Z(z)$, or is at least much closer to that of $U_Z(z)$ than to that of $D(\mu)$ or $D(\mu\,|\,x)$.
+However, it will be assumed that this continuous measure of external strength may only be applied in cases where it can not or does not contradict the general definition of external strength given earlier, i.e.\ Definition~7.

+To give an example of the application of the definition of external strength that has just been proposed, let us apply this definition to the case considered in Section~\ref{sec7}.
+In particular, it would appear acceptable to assume that, in terms of this definition, the function $F_X(x)$ could be, according to the notation used in this earlier example, the prior or posterior distribution function $D(\mu)$ or $D(\mu\,|\,x)$, the function $G_Y(y)$ could be the fiducial distribution function $C(\mu\,|\,x)$, and the function $H_Z(z)$ could be the Bernoulli distribution function $U_Z(z)$ that corresponds to quite sensibly assigning a probability of $\omega$ to the event of drawing a ball out of an urn containing $k$ distinctly labelled balls that belongs to a given subset of $ \omega k $ balls (which will be taken as being the event that $z=1$) and a probability of $1-\omega$ to the complement of this event (i.e.\ the event that $z=0$).
+If it is also assumed that the similarity on the left-hand side of equation~(\ref{equ10}) is evaluated by using fiducial reasoning, and the similarity on the right-hand side of this equation is only evaluated directly (and before the data are observed) if $F_X(x)$ is taken to be $D(\mu)$, or in addition by using Bayesian reasoning if $F_X(x)$ is taken to be $D(\mu\,|\,x)$, then by using the same type of principles that were explained in Section~\ref{sec7}, it could be argued that $\alpha$ should be equal or close to one.
+If $\alpha=1$, then this would naturally imply that the external strengths of the functions $C(\mu\,|\,x)$ and $U_Z(z)$ are equal, while if $\alpha$ is close to one, then this could be interpreted as meaning that, in the context of the reasoning processes being used, the external strength of $C(\mu\,|\,x)$ is much closer to that of $U_Z(z)$ than to that of the function $D(\mu)$ or $D(\mu\,|\,x)$.